 Observe people in any public area these days and there’s a good chance you’ll see someone browsing the web on a smartphone such as iPhone or Android.
-In fact, one fifth of total internet users access the mobile web each day, according to a 2010 Pew Research Center report, and that number is on the rise.
+In fact, one-fifth of total internet users access the mobile web each day, according to a 2010 Pew Research Center report, and that number is on the rise.
 In 2010 nearly 183 million people accessed the web via a mobile browser – an increase of 31% from 2009, according to ComScore.

-In order to provide this rapidly growing base of mobile web users with an optimal experience, more and more website owners are pursuing mobile web development to ensure that their website is optimized for smartphone display.
+In order to provide this rapidly growing base of mobile web users with an optimal experience, more and more website owners are pursuing mobile web development to ensure that their website is optimized for a smartphone display.
 If the growing number of mobile web users alone isn’t reason enough to convince website owners to embrace the mobile web, there are also a number of advantages worth considering.

 Mobile websites are specifically designed for handheld devices – nobody wants to browse a desktop website on their smartphone!
 Research on mobile website usability shows that mobile-optimized websites significantly improve user experience and satisfaction, which makes a positive impression when it counts.